|

 The Columbine Shooting And The Promise of Baptism

-A much more profound example of this comes in the aftermath of the infamous Columbine school shooting.
+A much more profound example of this comes in the aftermath of the Columbine school shooting.

 Following the shooting, the Lutheran minister Reverend Don Marxhausen had to leave his church and take up a new parish.
 Part of the reason for his leaving was because of how his congregation reacted to his supporting the families of the shooters during their loss and officiating at the funeral of the shooter, Dylan Klebold.